 SAT Format Overview

-- Verbal (Reading & Writing): 54 questions (two modules), 64 minutes
+- Verbal (Reading & Writing): 54 questions, 64 minutes

-- Math: 44 questions (two modules), 70 minutes
+- Math: 44 questions, 70 minutes

-2. Focus on Key Subject Areas
+2. Focus on the Right Topics

 Since the SAT is section-adaptive, managing time efficiently is critical: